-Light therapy is often more effective for treating SAD when used in conjunction with therapy and, in some cases, antidepressant medication.
-While talk therapy usually refers to cognitive behavioral therapy (CBT), which involves identifying negative thought patterns and replacing them with positive, realistic alternatives, there are other therapies that may be useful for depression.
-Acceptance and commitment therapy (ACT) and dialectical behavioral therapy (DBT) are two other types of talk therapy that can be helpful for managing ongoing symptoms of depression.
+Light therapy treatment is often more effective for treating SAD when used in conjunction with other forms of therapy and, in some cases, antidepressant medication.
+While talk therapy treatment usually refers to cognitive-behavioral therapy (CBT), which involves identifying negative thought patterns and replacing them with positive, realistic alternatives, there are other therapies that may be useful for depression.
+Acceptance and commitment therapy (ACT) and dialectical behavioral therapy (DBT) are two other types of talk therapy that can be effective options for managing ongoing symptoms of depression and bipolar depression.

-Most of us find that we have busy schedules during the winter months and it's not always easy to find time to go to a therapist's office.
+Most of us find that we have busy schedules during the winter months, so it's not always easy to find time to go to a therapist's office.
 Online therapy is one option that can be accessed from anywhere, no matter how busy you are.

 Other Therapies For SAD